Skip to content

 wrangler pages deploy <BUILD_OUTPUT_DIRECTORY> [OPTIONS]

-• BUILD_OUTPUT_DIRECTORY string required
+• BUILD_OUTPUT_DIRECTORY string optional

 • --project-name string optional